Contact us now: Call Zoe on 07837 717 939

 Yoshinao Nanbu introduced to Scotland his interpretation of Shukokai with a fast, free-flowing system of Karate.
 In the early 70s, Yoshinao Nanbu broke away from Shukokai and developed his own style, which he named Sankukai Karate.

 In developing this style, Nanbu’s innovation was dynamic and fast.
 He believed in escape but only by using the minimum of movement, followed by a moving block and counter-attack.
-Due to Yoshinao Nanbu’s incredible demonstrations and flair for showing his dynamic and fast-flowing Karate style, Sankukai gained popularity.
+Due to Yoshinao Nanbu’s incredible demonstrations and flair for showing his dynamic and fast-flowing Karate style, Sankukai gained popularity very quickly.

 Sankukai was the fastest growing style of Karate in the world at that time.
 Sankukai Karate was being practiced in Japan, France, the UK, Spain, Germany, Norway, Sweden, Belgium, and Canada.
 At one point, up to 43 countries were showing interest in training in Sankukai Karate under Sensei Nanbu.